 The final moments of Assassination Nation are a joy to behold.
 I genuinely had chills watching these four teenage girls suit up and go to battle.
-The idea of taking the long-held MRA fantasy — heading to the streets, armed to the gills, to make those whores pay for not fucking them — and turning it gorily on its head is genius.
-Levinson carries off this most difficult sequence with aplomb, positioning the girls as bad ass bitches out for redemption and the boys as cowering idiots begging for mercy.
+The idea of taking the long-held MRA fantasy — heading to the streets, armed to the gills, to make those women pay for not sleeping with them — and turning it gorily on its head is genius.
+Levinson carries off this most difficult sequence with aplomb, positioning the girls as bad b***hes out for redemption and the boys as cowering idiots begging for mercy.

 Then, he outdoes himself with a final line that further confirms everything that’s come before about online culture, bullying, the futility of anonymous trolling and the real-life consequences of being a woman-hating prick online.
 It’s a fantastic reveal that ends the movie on the life-affirming, fist-pumping note it deserves.
 I won’t spoil it here, but it’s up there with the best closing lines in cinema and I mean that without a shred of hyperbole.

-On the evidence of Assassination Nation, a gleefully violent, achingly cool, brilliantly constructed, and feminist as fuck call to arms, maybe men can be trusted to tell our stories after all (er, sometimes).
+On the evidence of Assassination Nation, a gleefully violent, achingly cool, brilliantly constructed, and feminist AF call to arms, maybe men can be trusted to tell our stories after all (er, sometimes).